nick-carroll1/LLM-Recommender-System/README.md

 The dataset can be found here: https://grouplens.org/datasets/movielens/

 The original dataset was provided in MATLAB format.
-We converted it using the [prepare_data.ipynb] notebook and stored the processed data in ```processed_movie100k.csv``` for subsequent use.
+We converted it using the [```src/prepare_data.ipynb```](https://github.com/nick-carroll1/LLM-Recommender-System/blob/main/src/prepare_data.ipynb) notebook and stored the processed data in ```processed_movie100k.csv``` for subsequent use.
 We also implemented a 70/30 train-test split to facilitate model training and evaluation.
 For prompt engineering, we enriched the dataset by appending a one-sentence summary from Wikipedia to each movie to provide additional context.
 These movie summaries, along with their corresponding titles, are compiled in ```movie_wiki.csv```.

 ### Prompt Engineering